 - Do not leave it unattended in your luggage, vehicle, hotel or elsewhere.

 For more information about passports, applications or renewals please visit the links below.
-All other nationalities please check with your local government websites.
+For all other nationalities please check your local government websites.

 |Government of Canada||US State Department||Government of Australia|